Want Exciting Adventures in Faraway Lands? Dive into These 10 Classic Spanish Books

 - Use study guides.
 Similarly, links to study guides are listed below.
 You can use these before you read the book to understand who is who and what is what.
 Again, with a basic understanding, the story will be easier to follow.
 However, you can also try using the study guide after you’ve read the work in Spanish.
 This will help give you additional insight into the novel.

 - Take notes on language.
 These classic books are artfully written, so you will likely notice some language differences.
 Spot a unique verb form?
 Jot it down.
 Noticing an unusual language pattern?
 Make a note.
 Look over your notes carefully to try to figure out exactly what the author was doing with the language.
-While you might not be able to use similar tricks in daily life, understanding these intricacies of language will help you become more fluent.
+Apps like Reverso can give you example sentences for comparison, while the online language program FluentU contains Spanish media clips to show you how unknown words and language concepts are communicated in authentic contexts.

 - Write down beautiful phrases.
 All works of literature have particular passages that stand out as uniquely beautiful.
 Jot down your favorite phrases as you are reading.
 Keep a notebook full of them, or write them on index cards and pin them to a bulletin board.
 Look at them as often as you can until you have them memorized.
 If you can enter these beautiful phrases into your memory, you’ll always be able to remember the vocabulary.